-All inter-facility transport services require precertification.
-The UM company may discuss with the physician and/or hospital/facility the diagnosis and the need for inter-facility patient transport versus alternatives.
-Failure to obtain a precertification may result in a reduction or denial of benefits for charges arising from or related to flight-based inter-facility transfers.
-Non-compliance penalties imposed for failure to obtain a precertification will not be included as part of the annual out-of-pocket maximum.
+All inter-facility transport services require precertificationprior authorization.
+The UM company may discuss with the physician and/or hospital/facility the diagnosis and the need for interfacility patient transport versus alternatives.
+Failure to obtain a precertificationprior authorization may result in a reduction or denial of benefits for charges arising from or related to flight-based inter-facility transfers.
+Non-compliance penalties imposed for failure to obtain a precertificationprior authorization will not be included as part of the annual out-of-pocket maximum.